All posts

 This tactic is the most straightforward one, but we suggest you not use it if you have many emails to check.
 When you send an email to a fake or invalid email address, it will bounce back, and you’ll receive a message that your letter wasn’t delivered or the address wasn’t found.

-But remember that using this method frequently might increase your bounce rate, damage your sender reputation, get you added to spam lists, and mess up your metrics.
-The solution to it is to use a dummy account and send a test email from it.
+❗️Remember: doing this frequently might increase your bounce rate.
+This can damage your sender reputation, get you added to spam lists, and mess up your metrics.
+If you want to employ this email validation method, create a dummy email account and send a test email from it.

 Method 3: Ping the server

-You can ping the mail server and ask whether the address is valid with the help of such tools as PuTTY or Telnet.
-But beware, even though this method is quite accurate, it’s cumbersome and risky for your infrastructure.
+You can ping the mail server and ask whether the email address is valid with the help of such tools as PuTTY or Telnet.
+But beware, even though this method of email validation is quite accurate, it’s cumbersome and risky for your infrastructure.
+Some mail servers treat frequent email verification attempts as spam and can potentially block your IP.

 Why you shouldn’t skip email verification

-If you doubt why you need to check email validity, let me show you why email verification matters and why ignoring it when doing email marketing can lead to catastrophic campaign issues that will take weeks to resolve.
+If you doubt why you need to check if the email is valid, let me show you why email verification matters and why ignoring it when doing email marketing can lead to catastrophic campaign issues that will take weeks to resolve.

-A hard bounce is an email that returns to the sender because the recipient doesn’t exist, i.e., the email address is invalid.
-High bounce rates are usually indicative of spammers, which is why ESPs don’t treat users with high bounce rates kindly.
-When your bounce rate grows, your sender reputation falls.
-Once it crosses a critical threshold, your account gets blacklisted.
+A hard bounce is an email that returns to the sender because the recipient doesn’t exist, i.e., the email address is not valid.
+High bounce rates are usually indicative of spammers, so ESPs often punish users with high email bounce rates.
+If your bounce rate grows, your sender reputation will fall.
+Once it crosses a critical threshold, your email account will get blacklisted.

 soft bounces vs. hard bounces